 Ask CPAG Online - What work can you do when claiming ESA?

-Working while claiming ESA normally disentitles you, but certain types of ‘exempt work’ are allowed.1 The rules are explained in detail in Chapter 46(4) of the CPAG Handbook.
+Working while claiming ESA normally disentitles you, but certain types of ‘permitted work’ (sometimes known as exempt work' are allowed.1 The rules are explained in detail in Chapter 45(4) of the CPAG Handbook.
 ‘Work’ is defined as ‘any work’ whether or not undertaken in expectation of payment.
 It does not, however, include domestic tasks at home, caring for a relative, work as a councillor, or activities in an emergency to protect a person or property.

 - work for which weekly earnings do not exceed £20;

 - work for no earnings as a volunteer or for a charity or voluntary organisation;

 - approved unpaid work placements or trial self-employment schemes;